 at both Pre-K-12 and higher education levels.
 Chaturvedi received her Ph.D. in Curriculum

-and Instruction, with a specialization in special education from University of Arkansas,
+and Instruction, with a specialization in special education from the University of

 Joanne Kraenzle Schneider, Ph.D., R.N.

-Joanne Kraenzle Schneider, Ph.D., R.N., has an expertise in health psychology.
-She originally started her program of research with NIH funding for exercise in older adults.
+Joanne Kraenzle Schneider, Ph.D., R.N., has expertise in health psychology.
+She originally started her program of research with National Institute of Health funding for exercise in older adults.
 Realizing that dietary behaviors are also very important, she incorporated dietary interventions into her research activities.
 Most recently, she combined her personal journey with a holistic view of health to include human flourishing.
-She also brings to her research an expertise in psychometric analysis and meta-analysis as well as biomedical ethics.
+She also brings to her research expertise in psychometric analysis and meta-analysis as well as biomedical ethics.

 Kristine Larson, Ed.D.

 Kristine Larson, Ed.D., is an assistant professor of special education at Notre Dame of Maryland University in Baltimore.
 Her work focuses on supporting teachers in culturally responsive classroom management practices, bullying prevention strategies, and using multi-tiered systems to support safe and affirming school climates (see: https://orcid.org/0000-0003-4930-9810).
 In addition to her work in the U.S., Larson has spent time in India supporting education projects through her work with the Kashi Initiative for Global Citizenship and Education.
 She took classes at the Govardhan School of Yoga in the Wada Taluka District and received a certificate in teaching yoga in 2018.
-More recently, Larson worked as a Visiting Assistant Professor at Saint Louis University in Missouri, where she used the knowledge and skills gained from these experiences to support teachers and students in their desire to live balanced and healthy lives.
-In her current position as an Assistant Professor at Notre Dame of Maryland University, she teaches courses in special education and conducts research in contemplative practices to support pre-and in-service teachers.
+More recently, Larson worked as a visiting assistant professor at Saint Louis University, where she used the knowledge and skills gained from these experiences to support teachers and students in their desire to live balanced and healthy lives.
+In her current position as an assistant professor at Notre Dame of Maryland University, she teaches courses in special education and conducts research in contemplative practices to support pre- and in-service teachers.